Shopify/hydrogen/.changeset/grumpy-lemons-drive.md

 'skeleton': patch
 ---

-Updated the GraphQL config in `.graphqlrc.yml` to use the more modern `projects` structure:
+Update the GraphQL config in `.graphqlrc.yml` to use the more modern `projects` structure:

 ```diff
 -schema: node_modules/@shopify/hydrogen/storefront.schema.json